-We find that commodity risk is priced in the cross section of US stock returns.
-Following the Commodity Futures Modernization Act (CFMA) in 2000, investors can hedge commodity price risk directly in the futures market, primarily via commodity index investments, whereas before the CFMA they could gain commodity exposure mainly via the stock market.
-As a result, we find that the mean returns on high-minus-low commodity beta stocks changes from -8% per year pre-CFMA to 11% per year post-CFMA.
-In addition, as stock market investors increasingly participate in commodity future markets post-CFMA, we find that stock market risk also affects mean commodity futures returns.
+We find that commodity risk is priced in the cross-section of US stock returns.
+Following the financialization of commodities, investors hedge commodity price risk directly in the futures market, primarily via commodity index investments, whereas before they gained commodity exposure mainly via the stock market.
+As a result, we find that the annualized average returns of high-minus-low commodity beta stocks change from -8% pre-financialization to 11% post-financialization.
+As stock market investors increasingly participate in commodity futures markets, stock market risk is also priced in the cross-section of commodity futures returns.

 Keywords: Asset pricing, Commodity futures markets, Commodity index investment, Commodity risk premium, Hedging

 Boons, Martijn and de Roon, Frans and Szymanowska, Marta, The Price of Commodity Risk in Stock and Futures Markets (May 10, 2014).
 AFA 2012 Chicago Meetings Paper.
 Available at SSRN: https://ssrn.com/abstract=1785728 or http://dx.doi.org/10.2139/ssrn.1785728